lchski/ecustom.ca/content/articles/imperfect-design.md

 I look forward to seeing all your imperfect designs.

 **Note:** This article was inspired by [an article by Arley McBlain](http://arleym.com/breaking-the-rules/), where he mentioned that you can write less code and still have an element that looks 85% great.
 His stuff rocks, go read it.

+***

+[John Fish](http://johnafish.ca), a good friend of mine, wrote up [a response to this piece](http://johnafish.ca/writing/perfection.html).
+His take is interesting, though I'd like to point out that I never said making mistakes was okay.
+Go check it out, it provides a good differing perspective to this issue.